ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is the list of digital signature algorithm supported by a gateway, with the base default being the NIST ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

-### Message Signature

-This payload is the actual the signature portion over a message.

 ### Lock assertion Claim and Format
 This is the format of the claim regarding the state of the asset in the origin network.